mutanabbi/chewy/README.md

 What is Chewy?
 ==============

-Chewy is a _CMake Helpers Easy Way sYnchronizer_
+Chewy is a _CMake Helpers Easy Way sYnchronizer_.
 Chewy was designed to help an expecienced programmers to manage [CMake](http://cmake.org) modules in their projects (just like package managers do).
 It allows to check versions of CMake modules and to keep their freshness by synchronizing